Seven planting ideas from Chelsea Flower Show

 RHS Chelsea Flower Show is all about picking up information and ideas and asking us to think about how we might take our gardens forward.
-So along with the message of sustainable materials and climate conscious planting, gardeners are being encouraged to widen their palette to consider not just beauty but a more inclusive appeal to all of our garden visitors.
+With messages around sustainable materials and climate conscious planting, gardeners are being encouraged to widen their palette to consider not just beauty but a more inclusive appeal to all of our garden visitors.

 Here are some ideas to get you thinking about how you might approach your own planting.